 Finally, the epistle gives us a blueprint of spiritual growth.
 This is not the theme of the letter, but something is happening with Philemon while we are reading about him.
-We don't know what Philemon's reactions were when he discovered that Onesimus had run away and that things were missing from his house.
-Let us presume that he did not make any profound spiritual statements at that time.
-He, probably, had written
+We don't know what Philemon's reactions were when he discovered that Onesimus had run away, and that things were missing from his house.
+Let's presume that he did not make any profound spiritual statements at that time.
+He also must have written off Onesimus.
+The chance of recovering him must have been very slim.
+Even if the slave was caught and returned, the situation would only have deteriorated.
+He would have to be watched more closely, and the possibility of another break would have loomed large.